mihastele/SimpleTowerDefense/README.md

-"# SimpleTowerDefense" contact stele1000@gmail.com for more info
+"# TowerDefense" contact stele1000@gmail.com for more info